DataDog/documentation/content/ja/glossary/terms/view_(RUM).md

 ---
+title: view
 core_product:
   - real user monitoring
-title: view
 ---
-Datadog RUM では、ビューはイベントの一種です。ビューイベントは、ユーザーが Web アプリケーションのページを訪問するたびに生成されます。
+In Datadog RUM, a view is a type of event.
+A view event is generated each time a user visits a web application page.